HungNguyen501/Python-Core/README.md

 Python-Core
 ---

 The personal project is written mainly by Python.
-The project uses GitHub Action for CI flow that qualifies following criteria:
+Also, the project uses GitHub Action for CI flow that qualifies following criteria:
 - Branch naming
 - PEP8
 - Unit Tests - Code covrage 100%